shakebugs/shake-docs/docs/react/user-feedback/invoke.md

 </table>

 But if you want to, you can customize that.

 Let's look at an example where you want Shake user feedback to be invoked either when your users shake their device or when they take a screenshot:

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 ```javascript title="App.js"
 // highlight-start